dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 formal parameter of `operator ==` in the interface of **NonNull**(`T1`).
 It is a compile-time error unless `T2` is assignable to `S?`.

-_In particular, even if the static type of `e1` is potentially nullable, the parameter type of the `operator ==` of the corresponding non-null type is taken into account.
-Similarly, it is not a compile-time error for the static type of `e2` to be potentially nullable, even when the parameter type of said `operator ==` is non-nullable (which is a very common case)._
+_Even if the static type of `e1` is potentially nullable, the parameter type of the `operator ==` of the corresponding non-null type is taken into account, because that instance method will not be invoked when `e1` is null.
+Similarly, it is not a compile-time error for the static type of `e2` to be potentially nullable, even when the parameter type of said `operator ==` is non-nullable.
+This is again safe, because the instance method will not be invoked when `e2` is null._

 In legacy mode, an override of `operator ==` with no explicit parameter type inherits the parameter type of the overridden method if any override of